|Date Opened||1/11/2019 12:00:00 AM|

 |Job Type||Open to the Public|

-Incumbents in this class may be required to lift and restrain patients/ clients or inmates; may have some exposure to communicable/infectious diseases and to risk of injury from assaultive/abusive patients/clients or inmates; may be exposed to disagreeable conditions.
+Incumbents in this class may be required to lift or restrain residents and may have significant exposure to risk of injury from assaultive and/or abusive residents.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER